Xceptance/neodymium-template/README.md

 In case you want to use both approaches you are free to do so and take advantage of both of their strengths.

+# JUnit 5 vs. JUnit 4
+With Version 5.0.0 of Neodymium we introduced JUnit 5 as our standard way of doing things.
+But since JUnit 4 is still very popular we decided to keep a backwards compability to JUnit 4.
+Hot to use this can be seen in the branch `update-to-neo-5-junit-4`

 ## License
 MIT